 9 different peaks reach over 16,400 feet (5,000 m) that display as a horseshoe-shaped ridge.
 Laguna Collanes is a crater lake situated toward the middle of the caldera.
 This is another popular ascent for climbers with astounding panoramic views of the crater lake and surrounding peaks.

-Trails of Sangay National Park
+Sangay National Park Trails

 Hiking in the park is a popular activity; however, it does come with challenges due to the altitude and elevation changes.
 That said, there are still shorter and easier trails engaged by those not interested in the ascents.

-Jungle Excursions: You can partner with guided excursions that will take you hiking on an Amazon rainforest outing that gives you a rich taste of Amazon’s rich biodiversity.
+You can partner with guided excursions that will take you hiking on an Amazon rainforest outing that gives you a rich taste of Amazon’s rich biodiversity.

 Sangay National Park was created to protect a rich and diverse ecosystem comprised of amazing flora and fauna.
 The park also protects the vulnerable mountain tapir and spectacled bear species from extinction within the country.